2. Numeric vectors#

 the dot-dot-dot (ellipsis) parameter in more detail.

-Second, rep replicates the elements in a given vector a given number of times.
+Second, rep replicates the elements in a vector a given number of times.

 rep(1, 5)